gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Address...
 7D75H

 This routine is used during power-up to perform an extension ROM search.
 Pages 1 and 2 (4000H to BFFFH) of each slot are examined and the results placed in [SLTATR](#sltatr).
-An extension ROM has the two identification characters "AB" in the first two bytes to distinguish it from RAM.
+An extension ROM has the two identification characters "`AB`" in the first two bytes to distinguish it from RAM.
 Information about its properties is also present in the first sixteen bytes as follows:

     +------------------------+
     ¦ Reserved               ¦  Byte 10-15